chopraamhk/Gene-expression-deconvolution/README.md

 library(tidyverse) #to manipulate the data
 #library(HDF5Array)
 #library(BiocManager)
-#library(zellkonverter) #zellKonverter is a bioc package that can do the job as well
+#library(zellkonverter) #zellKonverter is a bioc package that can do the job as well instead of Seurat
 ```

 #setwd